AgResearch/Benchmarks/workflow/blast-bwa/README.md

 Benchmark the platform's performance, particularly its capacity to support a high throughput workflow which is frequently executed in AgResearch.

 ## Setup
 The benchmark script `run-blast-bwa-benchmark` is created offline at AgResearch by running the script `setup-blast-bwa-benchmark`.
+This setup script expects one argument, which must be an integer between 1 and 10,000,000.
+This argument controls the number of Blast and BWA tasks produced by the setup script.

 ## Installation